polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Desktop/01 - Introduction.md

 As you can see above, the Desktop module will create one _"desktop launcher icon"_ for each app you've installed in your installation.
 This launcher icon is actually dynamically created from your apps' _"desktop.hl"_ file, and can to a large extent be modified as you see fit.
-See other parts of this documentation for how to create your own desktop icon.
+See the _"Hyperlambda"_ section of the documentation for a more thorough description of how to create your own desktop icons.

 ### Installing and uninstalling modules

 To install a new module, simply click the _"+"_ button in your toolbar, on your Desktop, while you're logged in as _"root"_.
-This will allow you to either browse to a zip file on your local computer - Or use an URL to some zip file on the web, which will be automatically downloaded and installed for you.
+This will allow you to either browse to a zip file on your local computer - Or supply an URL to some zip file on the web, which will be automatically downloaded and installed for you.
 Below is a screenshot of the installation process, assuming you've just uploaded a zip file called _"hello.zip"_, but not yet chosen to install it.
-Notice, you can also supply a URL to a zip file on the web, that contains your module.

 https://phosphorusfive.files.wordpress.com/2018/03/desktop-install-new-module-screenshot.png